Project Costs

 - Working with children and young people aged 18 years and under

-- Working in the heart of their communities, particularly in times of crisis
+- Working in the heart of their communities

 - Putting children and young people at the centre of everything they do, from design to delivery